seanyc4/spacex/README.md

 SpaceX connects to the SpaceX API at https://github.com/r-spacex/SpaceX-API

 - Data is retrieved from two end points: "Company Info" and "All Launches"
-- The data is displayed in a multi view type LazyVerticalGrid.
+- The data is displayed in a multi view type LazyVerticalGrid using a Kotlin Sealed Class.
 - Data in the grid can be filtered by ASC/DESC, Year or whether the launch success status.
 - The data is also paginated from Room, loading 30 items at a time.
 - A modal bottom sheet is used to present launch media links if available.
 These are external links to other websites.